Horses near the Park

 Horse-drawn city coupe in front of 1725 Spring Garden Street in 1890, the home of retailer George Allen.
 Allen's family had a department store in Center City since 1837.

-Apparently no carriage step needed here.
+Apparently no carriage step needed here since the carriage has a built-in step.
 The house has been replaced by the electrical union building.

 Boot-scrapers on either side of the steps at 1937 and 1939 Spring Garden Street.